Weekend curfew, odd-even system of opening shops lifted in Delhi: DDMA | Education

 - India

-The Delhi Disaster Management Authority on Thursday decided to lift weekend curfew and the odd-even system of opening non-essential shops in the city besides allowing restaurants, bars, cinema halls and theatres to reopen with 50 per cent capacity, given the improving Covid situation.
+The Delhi Disaster Management Authority (DDMA) on Thursday ordered lifting of weekend curfew and the odd-even system of opening non-essential shops in the city, besides allowing restaurants, bars, cinema halls and multiplexes to reopen with 50 per cent capacity, given the improving Covid situation.

+Chief Minister Arvind Kejriwal, his ministers, top officers, and health experts also participated in the meeting.

-They said government offices have been allowed to reopen with 50 per cent of employees in attendance.
+According to a DDMA order, government offices will be allowed to reopen with presence of 100 per cent Grade 1 Level officers and 50 per cent other staff in attendance.

-Weddings venues have been allowed to have guests 50 per cent of its capacity not exceeding 200 in attendance.
+Wedding venues have been allowed to have guests 50 per cent of their capacity but not exceeding 200 in attendance.
 Till now, only 20 people were allowed to attend wedding ceremonies at home.

+Funeral gatherings can now have 100 people in attendance, said the order.
+Earlier the number was limited to 20 people.

+The DDMA in its order reversed most of the restrictions that were imposed earlier this month due to rise in number of cases.
+However, restrictions on opening gyms and spas will continue.

 ''It was agreed to revoke weekend curfew and to open markets without the odd-even rule.
 It was also decided to open all government offices with 100 per cent strength up to Grade 1 level.